-Assessment Policies (including the Accuplacer): Policies and regulations related to assessment, including taking the Accuplacer, are located on the PCC website.
+Assessment Policies (including the Accuplacer): Policies and regulations related to assessment, including taking the Accuplacer, are located on the PCC web page or the URL at: https://pueblocc.edu/Testing-Center.

 Tobacco Free Buildings and Campuses

 PCC desires to support individuals to be tobacco free, achieve their highest state of health, and to launch students into their careers at a high level of health and wellbeing.
 To support this commitment, PCC is a tobacco free environment effective fall 2017.